soraasher/soraasher/README.md

 I'm very friendly, teehee! (dont trust) well, on normal occasions...
-I have lotsa moodswings, so please when i say something uncomfortable and out of pocket, tell me.
+I have lotsa moodswings, so when i say something uncomfortable and out of pocket, please tell me.

-• Usually/Often pretty quiet if I have nothing to talk about
+• Always quiet if I have nothing to talk about / randomly stops talking out of blue

 hiya !  i'm rarely active on most social media platforms